 I am an Associate Professor in the Political Science Department at Penn State.
 My research and teaching focus on international security and US foreign policy.
 My primary research interest is in how countries can credibly signal their intentions to each other in the context of ongoing or potential conflict.
 My first research project investigated the role of statements of resolve in international conflict.
 Some of my other ongoing projects explore how major powers signal support for their protégés and the impact of perceived leader madness in international conflict.
-I am also one of the leaders of the MID dataset project.

 I grew up in the suburbs of Baltimore and went to college at the University of Maryland, where I majored in Government and Politics and in Economics.
 I also studied Russian and spent a summer in Moscow.